 1.5.1.
 Data Processing: Knowledge Management, Search and Chatbot Products

-The Inbenta back office application features a set of dashboards that provide insights into the Key Performance Indicators of your Inbenta instances.
+The Inbenta App application features a set of dashboards that provide insights into the Key Performance Indicators of the Client’s Inbenta instances.

 Inbenta stores all the data leveraged from the Inbenta dashboards into a set of databases called the Inbenta Reporting System.
-The data in these databases is classified into raw data and aggregated data.
+The data in these databases are classified into raw data and aggregated data.